tomkyle/negatives-positive/README.md

 #### -a, --all
 All images (batch mode).
 Process any TIFF file in working directory.

+#### --debug
+Switch on debugging mode, showing everything that's going on.

 #### -f, --flipflop *direction*
 Mirror the image vertically and/or horizontally.
 Possible values are `flop` horizontal, `flip` vertical or even `flipflop` (guess what).
 Example: `-f flop`